Tips for installing the machine on FI

 man smartd.conf

-Disable sudo for regular users
+Disable sudo for normal users

 sudo